kri-pa08/Animated-Coffee-Shop-Website/README.md

-animated coffe shop website with HTML CSS and JavaScript
+animated cofe shop website with HTML CSS and JavaScript